 from 1978 to 1991 Barbados had windsurfing conditions that were outstanding as far as wind and waves were concerned.
 From November to April, chances to sail your short board were in the area of 75% to 80%.
 In 1992, 1993 and 1994 nature taught us a good lesson, which should sink into every windsurfer's mind: there is nothing we can claim or take for granted.
 Enjoy when it's there, but still enjoy your time if it shouldn't be happening.
 By the way: Barbados is the No. 1 spot for just that.

 In 1996 wind and waves were back and have been above average since.
 The conditions were fantastic in 2002 and 2003 and didn't let us down again since.
 Wind and Waves have been fantastic in 2006, 2007 and 2008 and over Christmas / New Year 2008-2009 conditions for wind- and kitesurfing have been the best for the last 20 years, simply way beyond any optimistic expectation.
 Conditions in 2010 have been reliable and good, but not necessarily spectacular, but wind and waves were consistent throughout the 2011, 2012 and 2013 became one of the best wind and waves seasons ever.
 Almost every day in beween November 2013 and March 2014 was a good day to kite or windsurf.
 Nothing however can beat the conditions in the 2013-2014 winterseason when windsurfing and kitesurfing were possible almost every single day between November and April.
+Since then until 2019 wind and wave conditions have been incredibly consitent and good.

 For the newest infos about current windsurfing conditions here in Barbados be sure to frequently check out our weblinks page.